steven-ponessa/flyway-docker-migration-test/README.md

 **Resolving the Problem**

-Use the db2set DB2COMM command from the DB2 command window to start the TCP/IP connection:
+Use the `db2set` DB2COMM command from the DB2 command window to start the TCP/IP connection:
 ```shell
 db2set DB2COMM=protocol_names
 ```

-For example, to set the database manager to start connection managers for the TCP/IP communication protocols, enter the following commands
+For example, to set the database manager to start connection managers for the TCP/IP communication protocols, enter the following commands:

 ```shell
 db2set DB2COMM=tcpip